Recent and Ongoing Research Projects

 - Using skeletal and settlement data to identify spatial and temporal patterning in archaeological evidence for late prehistoric (ca. AD 1000-1600) warfare, followed by an examination of the demographic, social, and environmental reasons for variation in the level of intergroup conflict.

-A recent overview of prehistoric eastern North America that includes research results from the lab.
+An overview of prehistoric eastern North America written for the public that includes research results from the lab.

 George R. Milner The Moundbuilders